 Credit cards are a great resource for building and maintaining credit.
-However, if the credit line is not managed properly, trouble is sure to follow.
-You can quickly find yourself in debt if you choose to charge a major purchase without a solid plan on how to pay back what you owe.
-That $500 television could end up costing you more than $750 once you include interest if the balances are not paid in full.
+However, if your credit line is not managed properly, trouble is sure to follow.
 Here are five mistakes you could be making with a credit card and ways to fix them.

 Getting hit with cash advance fees

-Beware of the temptation of cash advances.
-Between potential up-front fees and likely higher interest rates, you could be stuck paying back that short-term loan for a long time.
+Beware the temptation of cash advances.
+Between potential upfront fees and higher interest rates, you could be stuck paying back that short-term loan for a long time.

 Paying just the monthly minimum

-Another potential pitfall is only making the minimum monthly payment.
-Depending on how much you owe, it could be decades before you’re done paying off that debt.
-Creditors are now required by law to help you understand how much you owe and how long it will take to repay that amount, not to mention how much interest you’ll end up paying.
-That information is now found on your statement.
+Another potential pitfall is only making the minimum monthly payment on your card.
+Depending on how much you owe, it could take decades to pay off that debt.
+Creditors are required by law to report on your statement how much you owe, how long it will take to repay it, and how much interest you’ll end up paying.

 Making payments after the due date

-Paying your bill late can damage your credit score, making it difficult to secure a loan or, in some cases, get a job.
-Fees and higher interest rates may be added on, increasing your debt load.
-Look for your statement every month and pay the bill as soon as it arrives.
+Paying your bill late can damage your credit score, making it difficult to secure a loan or in some cases, get a job.
+Fees and higher interest rates may be added, increasing your debt load.
+Look at your statement every month and pay the bill as soon as it arrives.

 Closing a long-term account

-Solution: Instead of closing that seldom-used account, consider keeping your oldest card open.
-Periodically make a small purchase you can easily pay off to avoid having your account closed — and credit score — lowered due to inactivity.
+Solution: Consider keeping your oldest card open.
+Periodically use it to make a small purchase you can easily pay off, to avoid your credit score being lowered due to inactivity.

-Watch out for these five common credit card mistakes.
-This way you can avoid damaging your credit and paying more money than you need to.
+Watch out for these credit card do’s and don’ts to avoid damaging your credit and paying more money than you need to.

 The advice provided is for informational purposes only.